Slidell, LA

 Education

-Slidell's public schools are operated by the St. Tammany Parish Public Schools.
+Slidell's public schools are operated by the St. Tammany Parish Public Schools, which covers all of the parish.
 There are three public high schools located in Slidell: Northshore High School; Salmen High School; and Slidell High School.
 Pearl River High School, located in nearby Pearl River, serves a small section of Slidell.
 There are two private high schools located in Slidell: Pope John Paul II High School and First Baptist Christian School.

 The main campus of Northshore Technical Community College is located in Lacombe.
 This campus was established in January 2017.
 Also, Nunez Community College in Chalmette and the Sidney Collier Campus of Delgado Community College in New Orleans East are in close proximity to the city.